PHart3/colimits-agda/HoTT-Agda/README.md

 	construction of coslice colimits from `../Colimit-coslice/`.
 Note that the proof of 2-coherence relies on our work on homogeneous types.
-- a proof that the wild adjunction between colimit and the constant diagram functor on Type satisfies the hexagon condition and thus that colimit preserves the left class of an OFS on Type.
+- a proof that the wild adjunction between colimit and the constant diagram functor on Type satisfies the interchange law and thus that colimit preserves the left class of an OFS on Type.

 ### Modality (directory `theorems/modality/`)